Because not all armored vehicles are tanks.

 There are several different types of self-propelled artillery, listed below:

 The most common type of self-propelled artillery, basically a howitzer or artillery gun mounted on a motorized chassis.
-Their main role is providing indirect fire, similar to regular artillery guns, but more mobile.

 Most modern examples follow the same basic layout: a tracked chassis, with a large square-shaped turret carrying the gun and some ammunition.
 Wheeled versions also exist, and some early models may not have turrets.